SETAC promotes Open Science and provides many opportunities for Science Outreach. We’ve summarized a few venues below based on type of audience:

 - Blogs: The IEAM Blog can serve as an outlet for outreach.
 Guest contributors are always welcome.
 Submit a blog post!

 - Podcasts: Check out the IEAM Podcasts, which are short interviews that give the story behind the science.

-- Public Education: SETACers are encouraged, individually or through local chapters and branches, to find opportunities to engage in K-12 education events.
+- Youth Education: SETACers are encouraged, individually or through local chapters and branches, to find opportunities to engage in youth education events.
 Opportunities include:

 - Joining online programs such as Skype a Scientist.

 - Joining organizations devoted to educating the next generation of scientist such as Project Scientists